 Have you wondered what a diabetic should eat for breakfast to keep their sugar levels stable?
 Breakfast is the most important meal of the day, and for people with diabetes, choosing the right foods is key to starting with energy and taking care of their health.

-When we think of sweet breakfasts, we often associate them with refined sugars and simple carbohydrates, but this doesn’t have to be the case.
+When we think of sweet breakfasts, we often associate them with refined sugars and simple carbohydrates, but it doesn’t have to be that way.
 There are sweet and healthy options that can be included in a breakfast for type 2 or type 1 diabetics.
 Here are some ideas:

 -